vijaygowdu/Commercial_Website/README.md

 Include a navigation bar with links to different sections.

 ### STEP 4
-Add structured sections for introduction, about, projects, and contact details.
+Add structured sections for Homepage, Products / Services, About Us, Contact Details and User Account.

 ### STEP 5
+Include social media links at the footer with copyright information.

+### STEP 6
 Define global styles for fonts, colors, and layout.

-### STEP 6
+### STEP 7
 Style the header, navigation bar, and sections.

-### STEP 7
+### STEP 8
 Use Flexbox for layout design.

-### STEP 8
+### STEP 9
 Add hover effects and transitions for interactivity.

-### STEP 9
+### STEP 10
 Add Images and Media.

-### STEP 10
+### STEP 11
 Use optimized images for a professional look.

-### STEP 11
+### STEP 12
 Open the HTML file in a browser to check layout and functionality.

-### STEP 12
+### STEP 13
 Fix styling issues and refine content placement.

-### STEP 13
+### STEP 14
 Deploy the website.

-### STEP 14
+### STEP 15
 Upload to GitHub Pages for free hosting.

 ## PROGRAM